 CYOD or choose your own device is a device environment where the enterprises publish a list of devices that are approved for the business work and meet the criteria for the management of the same.
 This enables the employees to choose their favorite devices for work, like in BYOD but the enterprise can have total control over the usage and security of the devices.
 These devices are then made available to the employees for the duration of their employment and support is extended at all times during this period.
 CYOD is most commonly used for knowledge workers.

 While it may seem interesting to have your employees leverage the latest tech for work, it is not necessarily cost-effective.
 Device leasing is hence gaining momentum on the enterprise level, making the tech upgrade easy and affordable for enterprises as well as for individuals on a personal level.

 COBO stands on the entirely opposite side of the spectrum when compared to BYOD.
-In BYOD, the employee is the ultimate owner of the device and the enterprise has access to only the work container and rightly so.
-In COBO- which is company owned, business only type of device environment, the devices are procured by the company, provisioned, secured and monitored at all times.
+In BYOD, the employee is the ultimate owner of the device and the enterprise has access to only the work container, and rightly so.
+In COBO- which is a company-owned, business-only type of device environment, the devices are procured by the company, provisioned, secured, and monitored at all times.
 These devices are strictly business only- preventing employees from accessing any apps for entertainment or personal use.
 These devices are locked down to a kiosk mode- single or multi-app depending on the use case.

 COPE (Company Owned Personally Enabled)